sudhackar/sudhackar.github.io/_posts/2018-11-27-csaw-ctf-finals-2018-1nsayne-rev-250-writeup.md

 ![sub.sqrt_8a0](https://i.imgur.com/nP1RF5d.png)

 Both functions take one argument and don't change any global variable.
-They call themselves recrsively or other functions with time consuming code.
+They call themselves recursively or other functions with time consuming code.
 They have unnecessary loops and jumps that cause the program to run slow.
 We have seen similar challs in CTFs where simple constructs are written to waste time/CPU resources.
 We need to simplify these functions.

 I tried to dynamically analyze using r2pipe the functions using this code.

 ```python
 import r2pipe